Solar panel systems factsheet

 Manufacturers of solar PV system components are generally based overseas.

 Solar installers must be licensed electrical contractors and only licensed electricians may perform the necessary electrical work.
-When the solar installation is complete the electrical contractor must submit a Notice of Completion to your network operator (most likely Western Power or Horizon Power) or, for remote installations that are not grid-connected, to the Building and Energy Division of the Department of Mines, Industry Regulation and Safety (the department).
+When the solar installation is complete the electrical contractor must submit a Notice of Completion to your network operator (most likely Western Power or Horizon Power) or, for remote installations that are not grid-connected, to the Building and Energy Division of the Department of Energy, Mines, Industry Regulation and Safety (the department).
 The electrical contractor must also give you an Electrical Safety Certificate.
 These legal documents state the installation is complete, has been tested and is safe.
 Officers from the department inspect installations for compliance.

 Do your research